- Residential and agriculture

 The residual risk curve tells a story about how bushfires, recovering fuels after bushfires and our fuel management activities, affect the changing levels of bushfire risk across the landscape over time.

-Within the East Central BRL, residual risk is currently at around 70%.
+Within the East Central landscape, residual risk is currently at around 76%.

-Since 2009, residual risk has been steadily increasing due to fuel re-accumulating across the landscape, however planned burning has reduced this rate of increase.
-Planned burning is projected to stabilise residual risk at around 80% into future years.
+Since 2009, residual risk has been steadily increasing due to fuel re-accumulating across the landscape.
+Fuel management activities are projected to stabilise residual risk at around 77-79%, but without planned burning residual risk will continue to rise, to a projected 84% by 2020.

 East Central has several major towns that adjoin land that is not treatable by planned burning.
 Therefore planned burning has limited affect for reducing bushfire risk to these towns, and other activities such as community education and mechanical works must play an important role.